Why Outsource Document Scanning

 - Scanned images are too large, which also occupies more digital storage.

 Outsourced Scanning makes sense for the digitization of large backfile documents.
-Large backfile documents are basically the old files from your archives without a digital equivalent.
+Large backfile documents are old files from your archives without a digital equivalent.
 These projects usually pose multiple concerns: timeliness, data security, clarity of the papers, and scanning of delicate material due to the aging of paper.

 BENEFITS OF OUTSOURCED SCANNING